Saarthak-Vijayvargiya-github/Library-App-SV/README.md

 User can issue/return books by a simple checkbox.

 ### Login by admin
-Login Credentials:- username = SUTT_admin , password = 1234567890  (Login through Postman API)
+OUTDATED:- Login Credentials:- username = SUTT_admin , password = 1234567890  (Login through Postman API)

+Login Credentials:- username = SUTT_admin , password = 1234567890
 Admin is logged in via an post api method and signed into the firebase anonymously.

 Admin has the power to add books.
 This service can be accesed by the drawer.